September 24, 2017

 With that renewed resolve, I fought that day through the mental defeat to a conclusion of determination and purpose.
 We would educate ourselves and make whatever God intended in this new journey into our mission, not just to prove to ourselves that we could but equally to demonstrate to others that there is in fact a purpose in it all, that all life is sacred and deserving of joy in the world.

-Soon after I gathered myself together, I pecked a short text message to a dear friend from college who I knew was several years ahead of us on that journey with their youngest son born with Downs.
-We talked later that day about what to expect and what life with Downs would entail and what it would not.
-He opened my eyes to the beautiful reality that is life with Downs Syndrome.
-Children with Downs, he explained, are some of the most joyful people you will ever meet.
+Soon after I gathered myself together, I pecked a short text message to a dear friend from college who I knew was several years ahead of us on that journey with their youngest son born with DS.
+We talked later that day about what to expect and what life with DS would entail and what it would not.
+He opened my eyes to the beautiful reality that is life with Down Syndrome.
+Children with DS, he explained, are some of the most joyful people you will ever meet.
 They attack life with an insatiable curiosity, wonder and amazement in ways that really should give us pause when we get caught up in the most trivial frustrations of life.

 As I pondered our newfound future and what God might have in store for us I was reminded when Christ rebuked his disciples after they wondered aloud ‘who is the greatest in the kingdom of God’.
 His answer was stark, “Truly I tell you, unless you change and become like little children, you will never enter the kingdom of heaven.
 Therefore, whoever takes the lowly position of this child is the greatest in the kingdom of heaven.
 And whoever welcomes one such child in my name welcomes me.”

-Downs Syndrome children and ultimately adults, like no other, have as their nature a perpetually child-like innocence in which they approach the throne of God with submission, belief and faith…simply because He asks for it.
+Children and adults with Down Syndrome, like no other, have as their nature a perpetually child-like innocence in which they approach the throne of God with submission, belief and faith…simply because He asks for it.
 In that, they teach us all in ways that render a theological treatise on practical virtues as mere sophistry in comparison.

 And in that realization, as we cradle our now one-week-old, beautiful daughter, we may after all come to conclude what is surely the answer to that earnest “Why?”
 Our mission, our ministry now must be to give our all in raising this precious creation of God that she might be a better angel to which we may look as one among so many of her kind that point us to Him and to His infinite wisdom, love and glory.